 The balloon went off with a blasting voice.
 I, who was on my bed, sleeping peacefully, got shocked for once and sat upright on my bed.
 I rubbed my eyes and saw two girls whom I recognized as Chinnu and Ammu.

 “Giggling must be made illegal”, I thought, as I squinted to look for my spectacles.
-The idea of waking me up by blasting a fully blown balloon with a pin right under my ears should’ve been Chinnu’s.
+The idea of waking me up by blasting a fully blown balloon with a pin right under my ears should’ve been the elder one, Chinnu’s.

 Now, for those of you who don’t know Chinnu and Ammu, I shall give a brief introduction.
 The girls are my uncle’s daughters and therefore, my cousins.
 The elder one, Chinnu is 10 years old and the younger one Ammu is 6 years old.
 Both of them were born and brought up in Riyadh.
-Today, they have come to my home during their two week visit to Kerala.
+Today, they are at my home with their mother during their two week visit to Kerala.

 “Okay guys.
 Stop this”.
 I said with an air of authority.